knpuniversity/symfony/knpu/ep5-forms/data-class-type-guessing.md

 boxes are *totally* ugly and we'll fix it later, but isn't it cool that it's *guessing* the right field types?

-Fill out the form again super-realistic data and submit.
+Fill out the form again with super-realistic data and submit.
 Woh!
 One more error:

-> Neither the property `isPublished` nor does `getIsPublished` exist.
+> Neither the property `isPublished`  nor one of the methods `getIsPublished` exist
+> and have public access.

 Remember how every form field needs a setter function on your class?
 Like name and `setName`?
 Every field *also* needs a *getter* function - like `getIsPublished()`